10 Ways to Keep Your Money Safe While Traveling

 8. Use Your Hotel Safe

 Safe and tech-savvy, you can almost rid the need of cash altogether with mobile payment methods.
-Most banks, Renasant Bank for example, are starting to invest in these services.
-They protect and make things quicker as well.
+Forward-thinking financial institutions, including Renasant Bank, are starting to invest in mobile payment services like Google Pay™, Apple Pay®, Apple Pay Cash®, Zelle®, Masterpass™, and more.
+They protect your information and can make transactions quicker, as an added benefit.

 10. Use Protective Card Sleeves

-Chip embeded debit and credit cards are becoming increasingly popular since they offer more protection.
-Depending on where you are, some places only accept the chip cards or cash.
+Chip-embedded debit and credit cards are becoming increasingly popular since they offer more protection.
+Depending on where you are, some places only accept chip cards or cash.
 However, there are still vulnerable to electronic pickpockets so grab a protective card sleeve before you head out.